pivotal/docs-tap/tap-gui/api-plugin.md

 ![Screenshot of VIEW API page](./images/aa1_firstpage.png)

-Every API entry provides a title and short description, including reference to the team that owns the definition of that API and the Software Catalog objects that are connected to it.
+Clicking on the API itself takes you to the Catalog entry for the API (denoted by the Kind type listed in the upper-left corner).
+Every API entity provides a title and short description, including reference to the team that owns the definition of that API and the Software Catalog objects that are connected to it.

 ![Screenshot of API page - Overview](./images/aa1_firstpage.png)